kairos-fhir/kairos-fhir-dsl-mapping-example/README.md

     * Create a pull request with your changes against our master branch.
     * If possible, please follow the existing basic coding standards:
         * use 2 spaces for indent / tab size
-        * use final keyword wherever possible
+        * use the final keyword wherever possible
         * prefer explicit typization instead of the untyped def keyword
-* If you discover errors or bugs in existing scripts, we would be happy to receiving a notices in the form of e-mails, issues or pull requests.
+* If you discover errors or bugs in existing scripts, we would be happy to receive a notices in the form of e-mails, issues or pull requests.

 # License